albertzak/open/readme.md

 --
 🕺 tiny briefing

+agenda: this area interests you, you know a little, and you want to fully get into it.

-agenda:  "für ein gebiet interessieren", "bisschen auskennen" und "reintigern wollen" state of the art: sprache, begriffe, what is embedded, what is cyber/physical? commission fragt evtl: "what's a cyber/phys system for you?"
+state of the art: language, terms, what is embedded, what is cyber/physical (gahh that weird term)

-agenda vermittelt:
-interesse.
-nur ein bisschen abgrenzen.
-was gibts da schon?
-was sind offene fragen?
-evtl. bezug?
-relevanz methodik

-tlw. sehr großzügug? (hat auch eine lady die da data science macht) aktuelle workshops sind besser als konferenzen aktuelle eu forschungsprojekte sind gut

-zwei iterationen, grober draft im format. final draft, probevortag üben jetzt noch nicht nötig. march 24 mitternacht abgabe deadline.
+commission may ask: what's a cyber/phys system for you?

+agenda conveys: interest. just a little demarcated. what's there already? what are open questions? what's the relevance (why is this important?) + methods.

+can be very broad (has a lady who does data science in the embedded college)

+current workshops are better than conferences

+current eu research projects are good

+2 iterations, raw draft in format

+final draft, staged presentation rehearsing not yet necessary

+deadline midnight 2020-04-24

-erlang talk im letter of intent erwähnen
+put ref to erlang talk in letter of intent

 5 topics/keywords?
-will draft im letter sehen?

 eu standard cv